canmet-energy/btap_batch/docs/configure.md

 # Configuration of Build Environment

 You need to configure your computer by first creating a **build_config.yml** file.
-This file will tell btap how to:
+This file will tell btap:
-* build the simulation environment
+* how to build the simulation environment
-* where to build and do the analysis (**Local** or for really large analysis on the cloud at **Amazon**)
+* where to build and do the simulation analysis (**Local** or for really large analysis on the cloud at **Amazon**)
-* What weather files to include in the build environment
+* what weather files to include in the build environment for your analyses.

 The build command is one of several commands you have at your disposal in btap_batch.
 You can use the -h switch to reveal all the commands.
 Here is an example of the help output.
 ```angular2html